adapter-hub/adapters/adapter_docs/adapter_composition.md

     Parallel adapter inference as implemented by the 'Parallel' block.
 The input is replicated at the first layer with parallel adapters.
 ```

-The `Parallel` can be used to enable parallel multi-task inference on different adapters, each with their own prediction head.
+The `Parallel` block can be used to enable parallel multi-task inference on different adapters, each with their own prediction head.
 Parallel adapter inference was first used in _AdapterDrop: On the Efficiency of Adapters in Transformers_ [(Rücklé et al., 2020)](https://arxiv.org/pdf/2010.11918.pdf).

 In the following example, we load two adapters for semantic textual similarity (sts) from the Hub, one trained on the STS benchmark, the other trained on the MRPC dataset.